-Am I self-punishing in order to keep others from blaming me?
+Am I self-punishing to keep others from blaming me?

-In what way am I adding to my own challenges that I can learn to stop doing?
+In what way can I stop adding to my challenges?

-In what ways has my humility become self-depricating negativity?
+In what ways has my humility become self-deprecating negativity?

-What behavior do I justify with cynicism even though it is obviously destructive?
+What behavior do I justify with cynicism even though it is destructive?

-In what way am I beating on myself that I feel is “normal” to do?
+In what way am I beating on myself that I feel “normal” to do?

 What beliefs about myself do I hold that are representative of my inner child denied?

-In what way can I become the calm eye at the center of my own inner storm?
+In what way can I become the calm eye at the center of my inner storm?

-What actions can I take to discharge my agression in ways that release it without harming anyone?
+What actions can I take to discharge my aggression in ways that release it without harming anyone?